-4. Having heard the learned counsel appearing for both partes, we consider it appropriate to dispose of these cases with the following directions:-
+Complaints upto 4. as if.
+Having heard the learned counsel appearing for both parties, we consider it appropriate to summarily dispose of these cases with the following before giving directions:-

-- i) The respondents shall ascertain the vacancies on year-wise basis upto the date of coming into force of the 1984 rules. - ii) After ascertaining the vacancies in that manner occurring upto the date of coming into force of the 1984 rules the said vacancies shall be filled up in accordance with the 1958 rules. - iii) The cases of the petitioners who are within the zone of consideration should be considered for that purpose.
-If on consideration of their cases in accordance with the 1958 rules they are entitled to be promoted on a regular basis in vacancies occurring before the coming into force of the 1984 rules, they shall be given deemed dates of promotion and all consequential benefits flowing from such action. - iv) So far as the vacancies occurring after the 1984 rules are concerned, the respondents shall take steps to fill up the vacancies in accordance with the 1984 rules.
+(a) (i) The respondents shall ascertain the vacancies arising out of year 1984 on year-wise basis upto the date of coming into force of the 1984 rules.

+(a) (ii) After ascertaining the vacancies in that year-wise manner occurring upto the date of coming into force of the 1984 rules the said vacancies shall be filled up in accordance with the 1958 rules.

+(a) (iii) The cases of the petitioners who are within the zone of consideration should be considered separately and for that purpose.
+If on consideration of the cases of their cases in accordance with the 1958 rules they are entitled to be promoted before the date of coming into force of the 1984 rules, they shall be given deemed dates of promotion and all consequential benefits flowing from such action.

+(a) (iv) So far as the vacancies occurring after the 1984 rules are concerned, the respondents shall take steps to fill up the vacancies in accordance with the 1984 rules.
 Such of the petitioners who do not get regular promotion in accordance with the 1958 rules and have continued in service, their cases shall be considered, if they come within the zone of consideration in accordance with the 1984 rules and if they are found fit and suitable, they shall be given deemed date(s) of promotion and consequential benefits flowing therefrom.